claireisrael/Claire-Israel/README.md

 ## About Me
-I'm Claire, a Software developer focused on meaningful software solutions.
+I'm a Software developer focused on meaningful software solutions.
 With a strong foundation in programming and software development, I specialize in creating innovative solutions that enhance user experiences.
 Passionate about continuous learning and collaboration, I'm driven to make a positive impact by solving real-world challenges through technology.